ryanve/response.js/README.md

 Response.inViewport(this)      // true if any part of `this` elem is in viewport (exact) Response.inViewport(this, 100) // true if any part of `this` elem is in viewport (or w/in 100px of it)

-// Most responsive sites only overflow in one direction (vertical scroll, not horizontal).
+// Most responsive sites only overflow in 1 direction (vertical scroll, not horizontal).
 When there's
 // no horiz.overflow, the inX method is always true, and it'd be slightly faster to simply test .inY Response.inViewport(this) === Response.inX(this) && Response.inY(this) // always true